CDC Failover support v5.7.0

 Limitations

-The CDC Failover Slot support comes with certain limitations.
+The CDC Failover Slot support comes with certain limitations:

-• CDC Failover slot support requires the latest versions of PGD (5.7+) and the latest minor releases of Postgres-Extended or EPAS (available Feb 2025).
+• CDC Failover slot support requires the latest versions of EDB Postgres Distributed (PGD) 5.7+ and the latest minor releases of Postgres Extended or EDB Postgres Advanced Server (available Feb 2025).